oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Error codes MUST conform to the error ABNF and SHOULD be prefixed by an identifying name when possible.
-For example, an error identifying an invalid value set to the extension parameter "example" SHOULD be named "example_invalid".
+For example, an error identifying an invalid value set to the extension parameter `example` SHOULD be named `example_invalid`.

     error      = 1*error-char
     error-char = %x20-21 / %x23-5B / %x5D-7E